Patna Family Court – Mutual Consent Divorce, Patna University Campus

 Yes.
 Under Section 13B of the Hindu Marriage Act, "living separately" does not require different physical addresses.
 It means living without a marital relationship — no cohabitation as husband and wife, even under the same roof.
 This situation is common in Patna where property constraints make maintaining separate residences difficult.
 The petition must clearly articulate this in the pleadings, and both spouses must confirm it at the First Motion hearing.
 Courts in Bihar are familiar with this and it does not prevent filing.

 Jurisdiction is established on your current Patna residence — your husband's Delhi location does not affect this.
 The petition and all documentation are prepared entirely remotely.
 For court hearings, both spouses typically need to appear in person for the First Motion and Second Motion.
-If your husband cannot travel, video conferencing may be considered at judicial discretion, or a notarised Special Power of Attorney can be used for certain procedural steps.
-We structure each case from the outset around the travel constraints of both parties.
+If your husband cannot travel, video conferencing may be considered at judicial discretion, or a notarised Special Power of Attorney can assist with certain procedural steps.
+We structure each case around the travel constraints of both parties from the outset.

 Yes, following the Supreme Court's ruling in Amardeep Singh v.
 Harveen Kaur (2017).
-The waiver application is filed at the First Motion stage and is supported by: separation of 18 months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
+The waiver application is filed at the First Motion stage and is supported by: separation of eighteen months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
 The waiver is at the court's discretion.
-Where it is denied at the Family Court level, a revision petition can be filed before the Patna High Court — which is located in Patna itself, making this route genuinely accessible.
+Where it is denied at the Family Court level, a revision petition can be filed before the Patna High Court — which is located in Patna itself, making this route genuinely accessible without requiring travel to another city.

-Any property in which either spouse has a legal interest — whether registered in both names, one name, or partially transferred — should be explicitly addressed in the settlement deed.
+Any property in which either spouse has a legal interest must be explicitly addressed in the settlement deed.
 The deed must state clearly who retains the property, whether a relinquishment deed or NOC is to be executed, and by what date.
-Where an ancestral or joint family property is involved, the settlement must also clarify whether the other spouse is relinquishing all future claims.
+Where ancestral or joint family property is involved, the settlement must also clarify whether the other spouse is relinquishing all future claims.
+A divorce decree alone does not transfer title — the relinquishment deed must be registered separately with Bihar stamp duty applicable.
 Leaving property terms vague or deferred is among the most common causes of post-decree disputes in Patna cases.
-We draft property clauses in enforceable, specific terms.

 We File at Patna Family Court

 Patna Family Court places careful emphasis on settlement completeness and voluntary consent.
-Courts here actively explore reconciliation before recording First Motion statements — this is not an obstacle, but it means the petition and settlement must be drafted to a standard that reflects genuine, documented agreement.
-Petitions that arrive with vague terms or unresolved items are consistently queried.
+The court actively explores reconciliation before recording First Motion statements — this means the petition and settlement must reflect genuine, documented agreement.
+Petitions that arrive with vague terms or unresolved property or maintenance questions are consistently queried and cause delay.

 Spouse not cooperating?
-If your spouse is unwilling to agree to mutual divorce, a formal legal notice for divorce is often the first step that brings them to the table — without immediately filing a contested petition.
+If your spouse is unwilling to agree to a mutual divorce, a formal legal notice is often the step that opens a conversation without immediately escalating to a contested petition.
+Send one through our legal notice service.